oneinctrl/oneinctrl.github.io/_posts/mousehack/2024-03-20-mousehack.md

 ![](/assets/mousehack/images/lghub_macros.png)

+We give the macro a name:

 ![](/assets/mousehack/images/lghub_name_this_macro.png)

-We give the macro a name.
+We have 4 options for how macros are to be executed, for simplicity we will choose the "No repeat" one to just execute once:

 ![](/assets/mousehack/images/lghub_macro_options.png)

-We have 4 options for how macros are to be executed, for simplicity we will choose the "No repeat" one to just execute once.

 ![](/assets/mousehack/images/lghub_macro_main_screen.png)

 Upon clicking the "Start now" button we are provided with the following options on creating the actual macro:

 ![](/assets/mousehack/images/lghub_macro_start_now_optilons.png)